 The Anglican expression of Christian faith brings together people with a wide range of theological foundations, viewpoints, cultural backgrounds, and styles of worship.
 We wrestle with questions of faith and doctrine in conversation with the Bible, Christian tradition from the earliest days to the present, and the wider church, looking to the Holy Spirit to lead us forward.
 We value the work of scientists and scholars who uncover and teach us about the amazing world God made.
 We believe that God gave us minds to create, innovate, and discern, and we will never ask you to park your brain at the door.
 You will find women, men, and 2SLGBTQ+ people participating fully in leadership, sacraments, and worship in Anglican Churches.
+Our worship can provide a supportive environment for people with neurodiversities.
 We are neither Catholic nor Protestant, and we are both.
 If you have experience with worship in Roman Catholic or Lutheran churches, you will find our prayers and liturgy familiar.

 We are part of the Communion of Saints, followers of Jesus across time and space.
 Our worship gathers ancient and modern prayers, music and devotional practices.
 These are designed to soak our lives in the Bible, the presence of God, the work of the Holy Spirit, and the life of Jesus as we participate with God to bring wholeness to our lives and our communities.
 We are part of a larger group of churches called the Anglican Communion, which spans the globe.